CarCareTruth Score

 Last reviewed June 26, 2026

 TL;DR Cleans road film reliably at 1-3 oz per gallon, produces exceptional foam for cannon and bucket use, and the near-neutral concentrate pH means it does not strip wax, sealant, or ceramic coatings.
-WARNING signal word; no PPE indicated for normal bucket or foam gun use.
+WARNING signal word; safety glasses are worth wearing since eye contact is possible, gloves are a situational call for prolonged contact or sensitive skin, and respiratory protection only matters in an enclosed space.

 HydroSuds is a high-foam car wash soap that lifts dirt off the surface with a cleaning formula that includes a hydrophobic additive marketed as a shine booster.
 Use 1-2 oz in a bucket or 1-3 oz in a foam cannon to generate thick, clinging suds through a full exterior wash.
 Community owners confirm reliable road film removal on weekly-washed vehicles; foam density is consistently cited as above average.
 For heavily neglected cars, a stronger pre-wash should precede it.